OSGeo/gdal/doc/source/programs/gdal_raster_scale.rst

 from the range :option:`--srcmin` to :option:`--srcmax` to the range :option:`--dstmin` to :option:`--dstmax`.
 It is also often necessary to reset the output datatype with the :option:`--ot` switch.
-If omitted the output range is 0 to 255.
+If omitted the output range is from the minimum value to the maximum value allowed for integer data types (for example from 0 to 255 for Byte output) or from 0 to 1 for floating-point data types.
 If omitted the input range is automatically computed from the source dataset.
 This may be a slow operation on a large source dataset, and if using it multiple times for several gdal_translate invocation, it might be beneficial to call